ExtendRealityLtd/VRTK/Assets/VRTK/Source/SDK/Daydream/ABOUT.md

 * Linked Objects:
 	* Click "Auto Populate Linked Objects", that should set:
 	* Actual Boundaries: DaydreamCameraRig
-	* Actual Headset: DaydreamCameraRig/Camera
+	* Actual Headset: Camera
 	* Actual Left Controller: empty
-	* Actual Right Controller: DaydreamCameraRig/GvrControllerPointer/Controller
+	* Actual Right Controller: GvrControllerPointer
 * Controler Aliases:
 	* Model Alias Left Controller: empty
-	* Model Alias Right Controller: DaydreamCameraRig/GvrControllerPoints/Controller
+	* Model Alias Right Controller: GvrControllerPointer
-	* Script Alias Left Controller: empty
-	* Script Alias Right Controller: [VRTK]/RightController

 ## Tips

-* Note, we're using the name "RightController" to follow VRTK convention.
-However, it's a Daydream device setting whether the controller is rendered as held in the player's right or left hand.
+* Note, it's a Daydream device setting whether the controller is rendered as held in the player's right or left hand.
 But normally players will have just one controller.

 * I recommend enabling Use Accelerometer in GrvControllerMain for more natural hand tracking.